itsJohnny21/CSE-464-2024-jsalaz59/README.md

 g.removeEdge("2", "0");
 ```

-A total of three nodes were created with IDs corresponding to their number in the creation process.
-After the complete digraph of size five was complete, the edge "2 -> 0" was removed.
+A total of three `Node`s were created with IDs corresponding to their number in the creation process.
+After the complete digraph of size five was complete, the `Edge` "2 -> 0" was removed.

 <div style="display: flex; justify-content: center;">
     <div style="display: flex; flex-direction: column; align-items: center;">